uowuo/abaddon/README.md

 .members-row-role - Rows containing a role
 .members-row-avatar - Contains the avatar for a row in the member list

+.status-indicator - The status indicator
+.online - Applied to status indicators when the associated user is online
+.idle - Applied to status indicators when the associated user is away
+.dnd - Applied to status indicators when the associated user is on do not disturb
+.offline - Applied to status indicators when the associated user is offline

 ### Settings
 Settings are configured (for now) by editing abaddon.ini
 This listing is organized by section.